• Skip to primary navigation

 PIN IT FOR LATER!

 Move over ground beef tacos…these smoked pork carnitas will be your new favorite for taco night!
-This delicious recipe is so full of flavor because it’s seasoned with a homemade rub and cooked in fresh orange and lime juice.
+This delicious pork carnitas recipe is so full of flavor because it’s seasoned with a homemade rub and cooked in fresh orange and lime juices.
 It’s super simple to make and turns out perfect every single time.
+Make Mexican shredded pork for a super fun taco Tuesday, or as a great meal when you’re hosting guests.

-Why You’ll Love Smoked Pork Carnitas
+Why You’ll Love This Recipe

 • It only takes 15 minutes to prep everything you need to make smoked carnitas.
 Of course, the cook time is long, but you can prep side dishes or kick back and relax while the smoker does all the hard work.